milesthedisch/hasekll_training/README.md

   Im familiar with recursion but have always found it a little bit difficult.
 Haskell seems to use recusive functions a lot, because in Haskell there are no loops; loops like we have in Java and Javascript and C++.
 This is going to be a mind shift...

+#### [Higher-Order functions]

+  In this chapter of the book the author trys to give us a understanding of currying functions.
+I've used currying in JS before, but not every function declared.
+In Haskell all function are curried.
+Instead of having params we each parameter is a function that returns another function only if the last function is specified to return a value.
+It quite easy to nice to use currying but im still unfamiliar to when I would need to use it in a slightly diffrent way.

+  This chapter also goes over lamdas.
+Which are anoymus functions.
+This actually quite like JS where we use map and reduce for things.